 "A BESPOKE PIECE OF ART."

-So, finding a Stanley knife, and taking a slat of pine wood from my bed (don’t think anyone knew that.. sorry Mam!), I started carving.
+So, finding a Stanley knife, and taking a slat of pine wood from my bed (don’t think anyone knew that... sorry Mam!), I started carving a Lovespoon.
 It’d be easy to say that I had no idea that simple, provincial act would lead me on such a fun, frustrating, rewarding, painful (many cuts!) and fulfilling journey… but, in truth, I knew from the very moment I rubbed in the final coat of bees wax and admired the rough, basic spoon I'd created, that an adventure awaited.
 I was hooked.

 I KNEW FROM THE VERY MOMENT...